Munisalva

-Blak/BB weapons are not considered firearms under Mexican law and according to Article 13 of the Federal Law on Firearms and Explosives, among the reasons why they are not considered firearms are the fact that the projectile is separated from the warhead, its low impact energy (less than 30 joules or 22 ft⋅lbf) and that they do not use gunpowder, since their power comes from the mercury primer.
+BB guns are not considered firearms under Mexican law and according to Article 13 of the Federal Law on Firearms and Explosives, among the reasons why they are not considered firearms (and they are closer to be airguns) are the fact that the projectile is separated from the warhead, its low impact energy (less than 30 joules or 22 ft⋅lbf) and that they do not use gunpowder, since their power comes from the priming compound (originally mercury(II) fulminate).
+However, in the United States, the ATF considers anything chambered in the .17 Munisalva cartridge as a firearm, since any weapon that expels a projectile by means of an explosive (or deflagrant) is considered a firearm.

-The commercial models of weapons designed to fire munisalva are the Mendoza PK-62 and Cabañas P-8 pistols, as well as the Mendoza M-990 and Cabañas RC-30 rifles.
+The commercial models of weapons designed to fire .17 Munisalva are the Mendoza PK-62 and Cabañas P-8 pistols, as well as the Mendoza M-990 and Cabañas RC-30 rifles.